Mattituck, New York Circa 1760 Town Landmark MK-84

 1715

-A church, a cemetery, a family anchor.
+A church, a cemetery, and a hamlet anchor.

 The Mattituck Presbyterian Church is organized.
 Parishioner James Reeve 2nd donates land for the burying ground, tying the Reeve name permanently to the spiritual and social center of the hamlet.